Updated February 2026

 ISA Red Flags to Watch For: Be cautious of programs with ISA percentages above 17%, repayment periods longer than 36 months, salary thresholds below $40,000, or no payment cap.
 Verify that the ISA includes a termination clause (payments stop after a set number of months regardless of total paid).
 Ask whether the ISA transfers if you change jobs.
 Legitimate ISA programs publish their terms publicly and provide clear, written agreements before enrollment.

-The Bottom Line on ISAs: ISAs remove the upfront financial barrier, which makes them valuable for students who cannot afford tuition.
-However, they are not "free."
-If you have savings or access to a loan at reasonable interest rates, paying upfront is almost always cheaper.
-ISAs are best viewed as a financing option, not a free program.
+The Bottom Line on ISAs: ISAs remove the upfront barrier, and that matters if you can't afford tuition.
+But they aren't "free."
+If you have savings or access to a reasonable loan, paying upfront is almost always cheaper.
+Think of ISAs as a financing option, not a free program.

 $70,698